NeelBhatt/Docs-1/aspnet/aspnetcore/mvc/controllers/actions.md

    * [Response Caching](../../performance/caching/response.md)

+> [!NOTE]
-Note: Many cross-cutting concerns can be handled using filters in MVC apps.
+> Many cross-cutting concerns can be handled using filters in MVC apps.
 Another option to keep in mind that is available to any ASP.NET Core app is custom [middleware](../../fundamentals/middleware.md).